A Self-Evolving Agentic Framework for Metasurface Inverse Design: Illustrative Evolution of the Skill File

 \newcounter{skilllisting}[section] {\thesection.\arabic{skilllisting}}

-This section provides a qualitative case study of the learned skill artifact used in the main text.
-Rather than presenting the full evolution trajectory across all iterations, we compare two representative snapshots from the IID run: a starter initial skill and the selected evolved skill at iteration~1.
-The purpose of this appendix is to make the learned artifact directly inspectable and to illustrate how the evolved skill moves beyond a minimal {\solver} setup guide toward a more structured context-engineering protocol for task classification, failure avoidance, and reusable strategy selection.
+This section provides a qualitative case study of the learned skill file used in the main text.
+Rather than presenting the full evolution trajectory across all iterations, we compare two representative snapshots from the same-type run: a starter skill and the selected evolved skill at iteration~1.
+The purpose of this appendix is to make the learned skill file directly inspectable and to illustrate how the evolved skill moves beyond a minimal {\solver} setup guide toward a more structured set of rules for task classification, failure avoidance, and reusable strategy selection.

 Table~\ref{tab:agentic-skill-case-study-summary} summarizes the two snapshots included below.
-The starter initial skill corresponds to a lightweight bootstrap artifact that primarily encodes solver setup and minimal execution patterns.
+The starter skill is a lightweight file that primarily encodes solver setup and minimal execution patterns.
 The evolved skill corresponds to the archived iteration-1 snapshot selected during the main training trajectory and therefore provides a representative example of the qualitative transition induced by skill evolution.

-For reference, the two raw artifacts are reproduced below in transcript-style boxes.
-In the final manuscript, the placeholders in Listing~\ref{lst:agentic-skill-iter0} and Listing~\ref{lst:agentic-skill-iter1} can be replaced directly with the corresponding \texttt{SKILL.md} contents.